jmclaren7/fortigate-backup/README.md

 * Docker and Docker Compose.

 ## Configuration

+If you're using the docker image, configure the settings by editing environment variables in the compose.yml file.
+If your using the standalone script, you can configure the backup settings by creating a fg-backup.json file.

 * Create a configuration file named fg-backup.json (matches the script name) in the same directory as fg-backup.ps1.
 Use the following template:

 ```json